NicolasCollin/gpd-m2sep-france-property-insight/README.md

 ## Workflow

+We protected the main branch, preventing pushing and force pushing.
-Noone is allowed to push on main, any development has to be done on a separate branch.
+As such, any feature has to developped separately on its own branch before opening a merge request to the main branch.
-When ready, the features are merged on staging, a branch used as a safety layer, before being merged to main.

 ### Git Workflow Diagram

 <img src="docs/git-mr-workflow.png" alt="Git Workflow Diagram" width="800"/>

+The branch staging is a safety layer to test deployment before officially releasing to the main branch.

 ## Contributors